 - loss of appetite

-Amyloid proteins can also build up in other organs and tissues, like the liver, spleen, nerves or digestive system.
+Amyloid proteins can also build up in other areas, like the liver, spleen, nerves or digestive system.
+Symptoms can include:

 - feeling lightheaded or fainting, particularly after standing or sitting up

 - numbness or a tingling feeling in the hands and feet (peripheral neuropathy)

 - numbness, tingling and pain in the wrist, hand and fingers (carpal tunnel syndrome)